Top 10 Easiest Construction Jobs for New Hires (Updated for 2025)

 Carpentry

 Another relatively easy construction apprenticeship is carpentry.
+The hourly rate is about $30 to $100, but it can go as high as $200 when you master the craft.
 Wood comes in many shapes and sizes on a construction site, so you’re bound to develop some rudimentary carpentry skills.
-Once you build those fundamentals, you can dive into framing, jousting, furniture making and other unique types of carpentry.
+Building those fundamentals can help with tasks like framing and installing.

 Masonry